Can screen blue light cause dry eye?

 In conclusion, digital eye strain can cause sore or tired eyes, headaches, blurred vision, or difficulty focusing.
 It can be caused by bad posture, poor lighting, or viewing devices from too close a distance.
 Symptoms are similar to regular eye strain, but the main difference is what’s causing them.
 Taking regular breaks, adjusting the lighting, and ensuring the correct posture can help prevent symptoms.

-It is essential to attend all of your appointments with your ophthalmologist and any other healthcare providers treating any conditions that may be causing your dry eye.
-Ophthalmology Dubai comes with well-equipped guidance of which specialists always determine the frequency of your appointments, which may vary depending on your condition.
+It is essential to attend all of your appointments with your ophthalmologist and other healthcare providers to treat any conditions that may be causing your dry eye.
+Ophthalmology Dubai comes with well-equipped guidance, and specialists always determine the frequency of your appointments, which may vary depending on your condition.

 Spanish Eye Center - Help Chat